coollad49/ecommerce_api_server/README.md

-# E-commerce API
+# E-commerce API Server

 ## Overview
-This project is an E-commerce API that provides endpoints for managing products, orders, and users.
-It is built using Node.js and Express.
+This project is an E-commerce API that provides endpoints for managing products, carts, and users.
+It is built using Node.js, Express, Prisma for DB with Typescript.

 ## Features
 - User authentication and authorization
 - CRUD operations for products
-- Order management
+- Cart management
-- Secure payment processing

 ## Installation
 1. Clone the repository: